 1936 – 1950

-The verbal inscription remained identical to the previous version, including the white outline.
+The verbal inscription, including the white outline, remained identical to the previous version.
 Also, as part of this update, it was decided to return the image with the boy.
-At the same time, the rhombus with the price tag was moved to the right side and was located above the letter “e.”
+At the same time, the rhombus with the price tag was moved to the right and placed above the letter “e.”
 At this stage, the price was “5 cents”.
-She was depicted in bold white letters inside a red diamond with a small white and red outline.
+She was depicted in bold white letters inside a red diamond, outlined in white and red.

 1950 – 1952